Community/Feral Cat TNR

 1) Get the cat scanned for a microchip.
 It could be someone's lost pet.
 This can be done for free at any animal shelter or veterinary clinic during business hours.

-2) Make sure the cat's ear isn't tipped or that it doesn't have a green tattoo on its belly.
+2) Make sure the cat's left ear isn't already tipped, or that it doesn't have a green tattoo on its belly (if you can get close enough to check.)
 Either of these indicate that the cat has already been fixed.
 If that's the case, give the cat a scratch behind the ears and send it on its way!
 It's probably just visiting you looking for food.

 Get any free-roaming cats in your neighborhood fixed so they don’t have any more litters.
 If you can’t afford the cost on your own, see if neighbors will pitch in together to help get the cats fixed!